diy365-mgos/bvar-dic/README.md

-# bVariant Dictionary Library
+# bVariantDictionaries Library
 ## Overview
-This Mongoose OS library allows you to create and manipulate dictionaries adding or removing keys, easily, like you do in javascript.
+This Mongoose OS library allows you to create and manipulate bVariantDictionaries adding or removing keys, easily, like you do in javascript.
 It extends the [bVariant library](https://github.com/diy365-mgos/bvar).
 ## Features
 - **Dynamic size** - You can add or remove keys with no limits.
 - **Dynamic data-type keys** - Key values haven't data type declared explicitly, but any of supported by [bVariant library](https://github.com/diy365-mgos/bvar).